afmkt/syncraft/README.md

 - [ ]  Profile hook on Cache, for grammar profiling

-- [ ]  regex.py convert Regex to FABuilder, for grammar authoring
+- [ ]  regex.py convert Regex to Builder, for grammar authoring

 - [ ]  Semantic layer (datalog + unification). for AST analysis